Universite-Gustave-Eiffel/NoiseModelling/Docs/Input_buildings.rst

 .. warning::
-	If the buildings geometries are properly defined with a Z coordinate for every point, the ``HEIGHT`` field is ignored
+	If the buildings geometries are defined with a Z coordinate for every point, the ``HEIGHT`` field is ignored

 Z coordinate deduction
 -----------------------